codepainters/LiveDesign/jtag_pcb/README.md

  * IDC14 connector for "hard JTAG", compatible with Xilinx cables
  * IDC10 connector for "soft JTAG", using ARM JTAG pinout

-The Xilinx cable requires 3.3V on JTAG `VREF` pin, and initially wanted to connect pin 4 there, unfortunately it doesn't work (scanning the chain, reading the ID etc. works fine, but actual programming fails).
+The Xilinx cable requires 3.3V on JTAG `VREF` pin, and initially I planned to use pin 4 as `VREF` source, unfortunately it doesn't work (scanning the chain, as well as reading the ID etc. works fine, but actual programming fails).

-There are two workarounds - one is to remove the jumper `J4` jumper and connect its pin 2 to any `VCC` point on LiveDesign board.
+There are two workarounds - one is to remove the `J4` jumper and connect pin 2 of `J4` to any `VCC` point on LiveDesign board.
 Another workaround is to short `R20S` on LiveDesign PCB.